With coach Lyn T. Christian MCC and therapist Nicole Lovejoy LCSW.

 I recently had the pleasure of discussing the differences and commonalities between coaching and therapy with Nicole Lovejoy, a local therapist and colleague to whom I refer clients.
 Here are the highlight from this conversation:

 Nicole characterizes therapy as the psychological treatment of mental disorders such as depression and anxiety.
 It addresses patterns of disabling symptoms or behaviors that prevent a client from a functional life.
 A therapist makes a clinical assessment of these symptoms or behaviors, and then a formal diagnosis is determined.
 Based on the specific diagnosis, a treatment plan is instituted to heal or correct past trauma.
 Nicole feels that for therapy to be successful, it must follow the medical model of evaluation, diagnosis, plus a treatment plan.

 I would say that coaching is, as Tony Robbins puts it, “ . . . a unique service designed to help ambitious achievers meet the outcomes that will bring them success and fulfillment.”
 This doesn’t mean there isn’t hard work to be done regarding emotional wellbeing.
 It just means clients move from “Ok” to exceptional.

 I typically specialize in coaching individuals who are re-inventing their career or working identity, people who are recalibrating and honing their characteristics of a leader, people who want to better understand their own communication style, or people who are rebooting their lives.
 I also coach people in how to be a badass.

 This process aligns closely with the therapeutic model with a few exceptions.
-While coaching helps people strategize for forward moving growth, it’s not designed to address past psychological pain or trauma.
+While small business coaching helps people strategize for forward moving growth, it’s not designed to address past psychological pain or trauma.

 How are therapy and coaching different?